To the mamas out there in the trenches…

-It’s what’s going on under the water that makes all the difference and is the true measure of success.
-And that’s where we employ the weapons discussed in 2 Corinthians 10.
-It’s a hidden battle–done in the quiet of our homes and adoration chapels.
-It’s waged on our knees and literally pushes back the darkness.
+It's what's going on under the water that makes all the difference and is the true measure of success.
+And that's where we employ the weapons discussed in 2 Corinthians 10.
+The spiritual battle is a hidden battle-done in the quiet of our homes and adoration chapels.
+It's waged on our knees and literally pushes back the darkness.

 If we copy the world and use its weapons, we are guaranteeing a lack of power.
 This is because those weapons have nothing to do with the release of the Holy Spirit.
 If we seem to win a battle by using the world's weapons, from God's perspective, we have lost.
 The reverse is also true.
 If we seem to lose a battle but we have relied on the Lord, trusting in Him and the weapons of prayer and God's word, we have won.
 We have WON, regardless of what it looks like to the rest of the world.
 This means that what others might say is a failure can actually be an enormous victory.

 Join me, precious mamas, on your knees.
 Engage in this spiritual battle with heartfelt, fervent prayers.
 Let's storm heaven as we plead on behalf of this next generation.
 Do the hard things.
 Let the hammer fall and the consequences be felt.
 Don't stand between God and the lessons He is trying to teach your child.
 And over all these things, put on love.
 Tough love is real love.
 And isn't this what God is teaching us during Advent?
 The gift of love is always costly, but always redemptive.